resthub/resthub.github.io/docs/backbone/index.md

 * Dispatching keyboard shortcuts: [Keymaster](http://gobby/keymasterithub.com/madr)
 * Get and set relations (one-to-one, one-to-many, many-to-one) for Backbone models: [Backbone Associations {{site.backbone-associations-version}}](http://dhruvaray.github.io/backbone-associations/)
 * Parsing, validating, manipulating, and formatting dates: [Moment {{site.momentjs-version}}](http://momentjs.com/)

+You can find more details and explanation about these libraries and their usage in resthub [here](/docs/backbone/third-party).

 Before going deeper in the RESThub Backbone stack, you should read the great documentation [Developing Backbone.js Applications](http://addyosmani.github.com/backbone-fundamentals/) by [@addyosmani](https://twitter.com/addyosmani),